 Broad MBAs annually conduct large-scale service in the Greater Lansing area; however, this is the first time they’ve engaged a partner in service outside Michigan State University’s home region.

-Above: The 36 Hours took place at three Detroit high schools—Cass Technical High School, Osborn Academy, and Western International High School.
+Above: All In took place at three Detroit high schools—Cass Technical High School, Osborn Academy, and Western International High School.